akilby/tributary-cache/README.md

 It is transparent and portable, in that metadata and the outputs of the function are pickled in a readable format.
 It also has various optimizations to assist in work with large file sizes, like hashing pandas data frames.

-If you instantiate a Cache object, you can call any registered function as a method of the class:
+If you instantiate a Cache object, you can call any registered function as a method of the cache instance:

 ```
 c = cache.Cache()